bcm-uga/pcadapt/README.md

 [2] Duforet-Frebourg, N., Luu, K., Laval, G., Bazin, E., & Blum, M. G. (2015).
 [Detecting genomic signatures of natural selection with principal component analysis: application to the 1000 Genomes data.](http://mbe.oxfordjournals.org/content/33/4/1082) Molecular biology and evolution, msv334.

+## Common errors

+- `TridiagEigen: eigen decomposition failed`: if you get this error it often means that you have either a row or a column with no variation at all.
+This can be the case if you have missing values only (for one individual or one SNP), or if the non-missing data are all Os, all 1s or all 2s (for one individual or one SNP).